-V. Administrative Officers
+Article V. Administrative Officers

-- A. Administrative positions of the Department are (a) the Associate Chair and (b) the Graduate Coordinator and (c) the Undergraduate Coordinator. - B. Terms of Office.
-Departmental administrative officers serve 4-year terms except the Associate Chair who serves the same term as the Chair. - C. Election.
+- A. Administrative positions of the Department are (a) the Associate Chair, (b) the Graduate Coordinator, (c) the Undergraduate Coordinators of Botany, Zoology, Marine Science and Biology, (d) the Coordinator of Introductory Biology, (e) the Coordinator of Laboratories, and (f) the Biology Major Online Coordinator. - B. Terms of Office.
+Departmental administrative officers serve 4-year terms except the Associate Chair who serves the same term as the Chair.
+The terms of the administrative officers should be offset relative to the Chair and Associate Chair. - C. Election.
 The Graduate and Undergraduate Coordinators are elected by the departmental faculty (see Policy 2) at a faculty meeting late in the spring semester from a list of nominations prepared by the Recruitment Committee.
 Their terms are staggered so that no more than two administrative officers come available each year. - D. Associate Chair is appointed by the Chair and approved by the faculty.
 S/he assists the Chair in the operation of the Department and the specific duties of the Associate Chair can be negotiated between the Chair and Associate Chair.
 In general the Associate Chair directs, in consultation with the Chair and with the support of the appropriate staff and faculty committees, the academic program of the Department.
+Specifically, s/he

-Specifically, s/he - (1) chairs the Curriculum Committee and provides leadership, in conjunction with the Graduate and Undergraduate Coordinators for curriculum development; - (2) oversees the teaching budget including all course and lab fees; - (3) oversees all issues concerning enrollment management; - (4) assigns peer evaluators (see Policy 8) and oversees peer and student evaluations of teaching staff and faculty; - (5) makes TA assignments with input from the Graduate Coordinator and BSC lab coordinator; - (6) makes recommendations to the Chair on faculty teaching assignments; - (7) serves on the Advisory Council; - (8) coordinates approval of course proposals (UCC1 and UCC2) with Graduate and Undergraduate Coordinators; - (9) coordinates Student Learning Assessments with Graduate and Undergraduate Coordinators; - (10) serves as Acting Chair in the Chair's absence. - E. Graduate Coordinator manages the graduate program(s).
-S/he - (1) chairs the Graduate Committee and serves on the Graduate Admission Committee - (2) issues admission letters; - (3) tracks academic progress of students on an annual basis in consultation with the Graduate Committee; - (4) makes recommendations for TA and other graduate student appointments, in collaboration with the BSC Coordinator, to the Associate Chair;
+- (1) chairs the Curriculum Committee and provides leadership, in conjunction with the Graduate and Undergraduate Coordinators for curriculum development; - (2) oversees the teaching budget including all course and lab fees; - (3) oversees all issues concerning enrollment management; - (4) assigns peer evaluators (see Policy 8) and oversees peer and student evaluations of teaching staff and faculty; - (5) makes TA assignments with input from the Graduate Coordinator and Intro Bio lab coordinator; - (6) makes recommendations to the Chair on faculty teaching assignments; - (7) serves on the Advisory Council; - (8) oversees approval of course proposals (UCC1 and UCC2) with Graduate and Undergraduate Coordinators; - (9) oversees Student Learning Assessments as required by the Graduate and Undergraduate Coordinators; - (10) serves as Acting Chair in the Chair's absence.

+E. Graduate Coordinator manages the graduate program(s).

-- (5) communicates with the CLAS Dean's office and the Graduate School about graduate student affairs; - (6) makes nominations, when required, for graduate fellowships and awards on behalf of the Department; - (7) serves as a liaison and advocates for the graduate students in petition processes and grievance procedures; - (8) serves as a member of the Advisory Council, Space and Facilities Committee, and the Curriculum Committee. - (9) prepares and revises Student Learning Assessments for Departmental Graduate degrees
+- (1) chairs the Graduate Committee and serves on the Graduate Admission Committee - (2) issues admission letters and distributes information about the matriculating class to the faculty; - (3) tracks academic progress of students on an annual basis in consultation with the Graduate Committee; - (4) makes recommendations for TA and other graduate student appointments, in collaboration with the Academic Committee; - (5) communicates with the CLAS Dean's office and the Graduate School about graduate student affairs; - (6) makes nominations, when required, for graduate fellowships and awards on behalf of the Department; - (7) serves as a liaison and advocates for the graduate students in petition processes and grievance procedures; - (8) serves as a member of the Advisory Council, Space and Facilities Committee, and the Curriculum Committee. - (9) prepares and revises Student Learning Assessments for Departmental Graduate degrees

-F. Undergraduate Coordinator
+F. Undergraduate Coordinator, Botany, Zoology, Marine Science